Black Friday 2018

 Focus on the price

 Often in a sale it is so easy to get distracted by large percentage reductions which are usually size 52, Bold, Underlined, Italics on the display page of most websites.
 In this instance we must remember to pay attention to the price and not the saving!
 Sometimes it is easy to get caught up in the moment because something appears as a ‘bargain’ or ‘too much of a good deal to miss out on’.
 Do not be fooled.
 The purpose of Black Friday from a shopper’s perspective is to save money on goods that we would have paid full price for.
 Don’t assume that a deal is worth it just because of the big, attention grabbing sign.
+Most importantly, whether it is a bargain or not, make sure you stick to your budget!
+If you need help making one, you can read our blog on the best budgeting apps of 2018.

 Which stores will be taking part?